 - Educator should be aware that resource could be construed as advertising for this particular technology.

 - Discusses problem of increased CO2 emissions, greenhouse effect, and carbon sequestration.

-- Scientist's research project tries to mimic what a tree can do in terms of absorbing CO2, and releasing O2.
+- Scientist's research project tries to mimic what a tree can do in terms of absorbing CO2.

 About the Pedagogy

 - Interesting and engaging video about current research and development of innovative ideas related to trapping carbon.

 - Video models the use of scientific process for solving complex problems.